Canon 6D vs D30

 The Canon EOS 6D and the Canon EOS-D30 are two digital cameras that were revealed to the public, respectively, in September 2012 and May 2000.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (Canon D30) sensor.
-The 6D has a resolution of 20 megapixels, whereas the Canon D30 provides 3.1 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and an APS-C (D30) sensor.
+The 6D has a resolution of 20 megapixels, whereas the D30 provides 3.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.